 The main thing you will notice when you visit

 Perth is a great starting point for a road trip in Western Australia.
-On my last trip, I visited WA’s South West, Albany and Kalbarri and I will have more great articles soon!
+On my last trip, I also visited WA’s South West, Albany and its Historic Whaling Station.
+North of Perth, Kalbarri on the Coral Coast is a great road trip.

 Have you been to Perth?
 Tell me about your experience in the comments below!